Using Predictive Analytics to Reach Consumers When the Time is Right

 The future is uncertain.
 That’s what we’ve all been taught.

-For this to work, Foreknow utilized Lineate’s DataSwitch technology.
-With DataSwitch’s three modules (Audience Manager, Campaign Manager and Publisher Manager), Foreknow was able to accomplish their goal of creating a successful geo-targeting marketing tool by having a system that tracks disparate data points and using their audience manager to implement personalized marketing campaigns that sends the right messaging at the right time.
+For this to work, Foreknow utilized Lineate’s data orchestration solution.
+With three modules (Audience Manager, Campaign Manager, and Publisher Manager), Foreknow was able to accomplish its goal of creating a successful geo-targeting marketing tool by having a system that tracks disparate data points and using its audience manager to implement personalized marketing campaigns that send the right messaging at the right time.

-This was done in the span of just six weeks.
+This was done in the span of just six weeks leveraging Lineate's existing IP.
 “Aside from ongoing talks with Speedway, Wahoo, and Slapfish, Foreknow is now supporting a major restaurant chain with 992 stores across the country earning $1.8B in annual revenue.”

 And predictive analytics is not just used in personalized marketing.
-It is also used to set prices, improve supply chains, and anticipate demand, not just of goods, but also of staff.
+It is also used to set prices, improve supply chains, and anticipate demand, not just for goods, but also for staff.
 For instance, Walmart uses predictive analytics are used to “anticipate demand at certain hours and determine how many associates are needed at the counters.”

 It doesn’t take a fortune-teller to know that predictive analytics will drive how and when retail companies interact with their customers, make pricing and supply chain decisions, and organize staff.
 And the more data that is collected, systematized, and processed, the more inventive and effective your predictive actions will be.
 Lineate can help build predictive analytics algorithms with its own Data Orchestration solutions.
 Setup a free evaluation with our SA team to get started.